 \subsection{Evaluation metrics}

-We track the overall accuracy and the mean accuracy for assessing the performance of the various classifiers' ability to correctly identify high- and low biodiversity potential forests.
+We track the overall accuracy and the mean accuracy for assessing the performance of the various classifiers' ability to correctly identify high- and low forest biodiversity potential samples.

 Overall accuracy (OAcc) is the most straightforward measure of a classifier's performance.
-It is defined as the ratio of correctly classified samples, $N_\text{correct}$, to the total number of samples, $N_\text{total}$:
+It is defined as $\text{OAcc} = N_\text{correct}/N_\text{total}$, the ratio of correctly classified samples, $N_\text{correct}$, to the total number of samples, $N_\text{total}$.
 While OAcc provides a general sense of the model's performance, it can be misleading in cases of class imbalance.
 Mean accuracy (MAcc) addresses the potential bias in overall accuracy due to class imbalance and is calculated as the average of the accuracies for each class, thereby, weighing the significance of each class equally important.
-For BioVista we calculated the accuracy for classifying low biodiversity potential forest, $\text{Acc}_{\text{low}}$ and accuracy for classifying high biodiversity potential forest, $\text{Acc}_{\text{high}}$ and define the MAcc as follows:
+In the binary classification scenario, we calculated the accuracy for classifying low forest biodiversity potential samples, $\text{Acc}_{\text{low}}$ and accuracy for classifying high forest biodiversity potential samples, $\text{Acc}_{\text{high}}$ and define the MAcc as follows: